jburk-gala/galachain-rest/README.md

 To get started

+0. Make sure to run the instructions to get your test network running from the galachain-sdk: https://github.com/GalaChain/sdk/blob/main/docs/getting-started.md
 1. Add connection-profiles folder and dev-admin-key folder from the galachain-sdk
 2. Copy the .env.development.sample -> .env.development
 3. npm start